canpesc/common-digital-layout/src/pesctranscriptconverter/Readme.md

 ## Limitations

 This tool uses a free edition of SelectPdf PDF Library for .NET (https://selectpdf.com/pdf-library-for-net/) which is limited in the number of pages it can convert.

-# Example commands
+# Usage

-From a command prompt or terminal:
+From a command prompt or terminal run the pesctranscriptconvert.exe with desired parameters:

 ## Converting XML to HTML